r0ckwav3/labra-minus/README.md

    * exact list + exact list should give an exact list
  * Better Error Messages
    * Backtrace?
- * Make map's lazy evaluation not evaluate all previous elements
  * Add some "programming best practices" to the readme or other docs